Advice for events, Halloween and social gatherings

 We should meet, greet and congratulate without hugging and shaking hands.
 Reminding your guests of this in advance would be a good idea.

-- The premises or outdoors area for the public event must be large enough to host the expected number of participants.
+- The premises or outdoors area for the public event must be large enough to accomodate the given requirements on keeping a distance.

 - Only people who are healthy should be present.